Protecting Your Privacy

 In the event you believe that your privacy has been compromised, that IFG has not acted in protecting information or has not complied with the relevant privacy regulations, please contact us immediately so that the issue is resolved as quickly as possible.
 We will investigate your concern and where necessary will consult with others, such as a credit reporting agency.
 IFG will respond in writing with the results from our investigation and/or may provide information to you regarding outside dispute resolution.

 If your concern is not satisfactorily resolved, you may contact the appropriate legal entity in your country for further assistance.

-We can be contacted by e-mail at firstname.lastname@example.org or by phone through the main 800 # listed on your country specific site.
-You can also mail a letter directly to one of offices listed below to the attention of the IFG Privacy Office.
+We can be contacted by e-mail at firstname.lastname@example.org or by phone through the main 800 # listed on your country-specific site.
+You can also mail a letter directly to one of the offices listed below to the attention of the IFG Privacy Office.